mvolkmann/blog/src/prolog.md

 For example, to load the file `demo.pl` in the current directory, enter `[demo].`

-Alternatively, pass a source file to the REPL when starting it.
+Alternatively, pass a source file to the top level when starting it.
 For example, `swipl demo.pl`

 In SWI-Prolog, after modifying source files that have already been loaded,